kbroman/BMI881_fall2022/assignments.md

 ### Written article summaries

-In advance of the discussion of an article (or articles), write a short summary: one paragraph describing the article, and a second paragraph describing your reaction (for example, aspects that you found surprising, interesting, or suspect).
+Prior to each Tuesday morning class (or Thursday if there is no class on the Tuesday), write a short summary of the article or articles to be discussed that week: one paragraph summarizing the article(s), and a second paragraph describing your reaction (for example, aspects that you found surprising, interesting, or suspect).
 The written summary should be less than a page but more than a couple of sentences.

 These article summaries should be completed at least a half-hour prior to the class meeting time.
 This may be accomplished in a variety of